damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

    1. [ ] call with ___
    1. [ ] call with ___
    1. [ ] call with ___
-1. [ ] New team member: We expect you to schedule 1 new virtual coffee break call every week after you've been onboarded
+1. [ ] New team member: We expect you to schedule at least 1 new virtual coffee break call every week after you've been onboarded
 1. [ ] New team member: Link your GitLab email address to an easily recognizable photo of yourself on [Gravatar](https://en.gravatar.com/) (don't use an avatar, a stock photo or something with sunglasses, we have a lot of team members and our brains are comfortable with recognizing people, let's use them).
 1. [ ] New team member: New team member: [Add yourself](https://about.gitlab.com/handbook/general-onboarding/#add-yourself-to-team-page) to the [team page](https://about.gitlab.com/team/) with an easily recognizable photo.
 Assign the merge request to your hiring manager.
 1. [ ] New team member: Add yourself to the [New Hire Tweets](https://docs.google.com/document/d/1NmrgUXnigXXptEnxjBTI9sBWKyWyynBP_8K-S0fYC1w/edit) google doc.
 Add the template text for the tweet that announces your entry to the team: "Very happy to announce that [NAME] joined our #[TEAM] team!
 Welcome [TWITTER HANDLE]! https://about.gitlab.com/team/".
 Erica will send out or schedule a tweet about the new hire when the addition to the team page has been merged.